Definition of Feka

 Word used to refer to those people considered liars, with false appearances and whose manifestations are not consistent with reality.

 In music, to be feka is to lack your own identity, to adopt cultures or customs only for fashion, to show off or want others to like you.

-The American singer of Puerto Rican descent “De la Ghetto” released his long-awaited collaborative album entitled “Los Chulitos “, it includes 18 songs, including ” Feka “, which he performs with El Alfa and Miky Woodz.
+The American singer of Puerto Rican descent “De la Ghetto” released his collaborative album entitled “Los Chulitos” in 2020, it includes 18 songs, including ” Feka “, which he performs with El Alfa and Miky Woodz.